Should You Use A Standing

 There is some debate around how to use a standing desk correctly.
 Some studies suggest that ideally you would spend around two hours of an eight hour workday standing, which equates to a sitting standing ratio of 3:1.
 Others put it at more like half and half.

 So, what proportion of your workday should you spend standing?
 This depends to an extent on you, and how experienced you are with your standing desk.
-Newer users will need time for the underused postural and leg muscles to strengthen, so should spend more time sitting at first.
+Newer users who are looking for the best sit stand desk in Australia will need time for the underused postural and leg muscles to strengthen, so should spend more time sitting at first.
 You should be able to build up to two hours a day fairly soon.

 If you’ve been using your sit stand desk for a while now, or perhaps have a workstyle that means you’re on your feet often already, you can up the ratio to four hours a day, which is a straight 1:1.
 If you feel like you’re between those two posts, then adjust the ratio accordingly.